 For general questions about the graduate program that are not answered on the website, please contact the Director of Admissions in the Department of Art History.
 You may contact individual faculty members with specific questions but there is no expectation that you do so.
 To contact a current PhD student in a particular area of interest, please e-mail:

-- Nancy Lin, for Asian Art, Architecture, Modern and Contemporary Art
+- Alice Casalini, for Asian Art and Ancient Art

-- Sandy Lin, for Asian Art, Modern and Contemporary Art
+- Minori Egashira, for Asian Art and Modern and Contemporary Art

 - Luke Fidler, for Medieval Art